-Other manuals include the MTI Reference Guide (which resides on the CD that contains the MTI simulation software) as well as the StateCAD, StateBench, and the HDL Bencher User's Guides (which are all located on the CD that contains the StateCAD and HDL Bencher software).
+Other manuals include the MTI Reference Guide (which resides on the CD that contains the MTI simulation software) as well as the StateCAD, StateBench, and the HDL Bencher User's Guides.

 Setting Up the Tools

 This chapter includes a list of product configurations, general instructions for installing the software, customer support contacts, and licensing information.